Show transcript Play Pause

 The permanent exhibition in the historic administration building tells the story of the Zollern colliery against the backdrop of technical, economic and political developments.

-Throughout the exhibition, visitors encounter photographs and interviews with people who worked at the Zollern colliery over the past 100 years and helped shape the fortunes of the business – whether as directors, miners, haulers or forced labourers during the war years.
-The upper floor features an impressive display of 400 personnel cards belonging to named forced labourers at Zollern.
+Throughout the exhibition, visitors encounter photographs and interviews with people who worked at the Zollern Colliery over the past 100 years and helped shape the fortunes of the business – whether as directors, miners, haulers or forced labourers during the war years.
+The upper floor features an impressive display of 400 personnel cards belonging to forced labourers at Zollern.

 Two-sense principle